 The tour also includes a short levada walk.
 Levada walks are famous across the island and follow the irrigation channels used for agriculture.
 The tour includes a fantastic three-course menu paired with local wine.
 At the end of the tour, you will stop for the famous Madeiran Cocktail of Poncha.

-The tour lasts around eight hours and includes hotel pick up from Funchal as well as lunch.
+The tour lasts around eight hours and includes a pickup from your hotel in Funchal as well as lunch.
 It is available in several languages including English, German and Spanish.

 Madeira East Island Tour and Levada Walk (8 Hours)